California Girl Injured in Tragic Carnival Fight

 Abington Memorial Hospital has taken over the medical care for the victim who is suffering from bruises, abrasions, and additional injuries.
 Meanwhile, the police are looking for other girls who were involved in the altercation.
 It’s believed that all the girls involved were under 18 years of age.

-“Kids don’t seem to understand how this kind of behavior will haunt them for the rest of their lives,” said California personal injury attorney Drew Warren, and founder of Killin Firm California.
+“Kids don’t seem to understand how this kind of behavior will haunt them for the rest of their lives,” said California personal injury attorney Drew Warren.
 “It’s up to parents, teachers, and the legal system to help this group of girls understand that they need to find a different way of dealing with their problems, otherwise, they could easily do something even worse than ganging up on one of their own at a local carnival.”

 It doesn’t matter if it’s a middle aged gentleman in the bar, or a group of teenage girls who are irritated with one another while at a small town carnival, assaulting another is never acceptable behavior.
 When someone forgets that, they will find themselves facing legal and even financial repercussions.